Need help? Join our Discord Glossary | Exam Info

 3. A list of three reactions you anticipate from the client and your prepared responses

-Compare your scoring to the reference key in exercises/answers/findings_atlas_legal.md.
-Discrepancies of more than 1 level on any dimension indicate you should re-read Module 2.
+Compare your scoring to the reference answer key included in exercises/findings_atlas_legal.html.
+Discrepancies of more than 1 level on any dimension indicate you should re-read Module 5.